simonsobs/sotodlib/docs/tod_ops.rst

 tod_ops.sss
 =============

-Function for fitting legendre polynomials in az-vs-signal space.
+Function for binning signal by azimuth and fitting it with legendre polynomials in az-vs-signal space.
 This has been used in ABS and other experiments to get a scan synchronous signal (SSS) template largely due to polarized ground signal to remove from the data.

 .. autofunction:: sotodlib.tod_ops.sss.get_sss